Se habla español

 Remember this: Cheap insurance does not equal good insurance.

-Also, remember: Just because an insurance agent tells their customer they’re “fully covered,” this does not necessarily mean they are protected if they’re in an accident caused by someone without adequate insurance.
+Also remember: Just because an insurance agent tells their customer that they’re “fully covered,” this does not necessarily mean they are protected if they’re in an accident caused by someone without adequate insurance.

 In our experience, an insurance agent saying a customer is “fully covered” usually only means they have the minimal insurance coverage required by law.

-We can’t tell you how often we’ve talked to very hurt people, facing hundreds of thousands of dollars in outstanding medical bills and loss of employment, only to find that only $15,000.00 is available from the negligent driver.
+We can’t tell you how many times we’ve talked to very hurt people, facing hundreds of thousands of dollars in outstanding medical bills as well as loss of employment, only to find that only $15,000.00 is available from the negligent driver.
 It’s heartbreaking.

-Most drivers in California only have a finite amount of insurance coverage with few personal assets.
+The vast majority of drivers in California only have a finite amount of insurance coverage with few personal assets.
 In fact, most drivers in California carry only minimal coverage . . . or do not have insurance at all.
-Studies have shown that one-third (1/3) of drivers are uninsured.
+Studies have shown that one third (1/3) of drivers are uninsured.

 Sacramento Auto Accident Lawyers

-Do yourself a favor and make sure you carry at least $100,000 per incident/$300,000 per accident in uninsured/under-insured motorist coverage (or as much coverage over that as you or your family can afford).
+Do yourself a favor and make sure you carry at least $100,000 per incident/$300,000 per accident in uninsured/under-insured motorist coverage (or as much coverage in excess of that as you or your family can afford).

-On a rainy day (and hopefully, that rainy day never comes for you), the extra few dollars paid in insurance premiums will be worth it.
+On a rainy day (and hopefully that rainy day never comes for you), the extra few dollars paid in insurance premium will be worth it.

 If you’ve been involved in an auto accident and are concerned or confused about what insurance will or won’t pay, or if you’re wondering if there’s enough insurance available to protect you, please contact us at The Edward A Smith Law Offices so we can discuss your options.